marcorosenbaum/og-preview/README.md

 ## Features

 - **Easy to Use:** Simple CLI command to get a preview of all available Open Graph meta data.
-- **Local Development:** Works with your local dev server, no need to deploy.
+- **Local Development:** Works with your local development server, no need to deploy.
 - **Quick Preview:** Instantly opens a new browser tab with the Open Graph preview.

 ## Example Workflow

-1. Start your local development server: Ensure your project is running locally, e.g., http://localhost:5173.
+1. Start your local development server: Ensure your project is running locally and is open in the browser, e.g. http://localhost:5173.

 2. Run og-preview: Execute the following command in your CLI: